ueman/application_icon/README.md

 This package provides a widget which shows the application icon of your app.

-It uses the most high resolution icon of your icon on iOS.
+It tries to use the highest resolution icon of your app icon on iOS.
-On Android on API levels higher or equal than [26 (Android O)](https://developer.android.com/about/versions/oreo/android-8.0) it tries to show the [Adaptive Icon](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive) if available.
-Otherwise it just shows the normal application icon.
+On Android on API levels equal or higher than [26 (Android O)](https://developer.android.com/about/versions/oreo/android-8.0) it tries to show the [Adaptive Icon](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive) if available.
+Otherwise, it just shows the normal application icon.

 If an adaptive icon is available it can be long pressed and dragged around.
 It tries to mimick the dragging in the app launcher.